faiiz-33/Telco_churn_analysis/README.md

 Data

-Folder: Data/
+Folder: Data:
 	•	raw.csv
 Original Telco customer churn dataset.
 	•	clean.csv
 Cleaned and prepared dataset used across SQL, Python, and Power BI.
 	•	Fixed data types
 	•	Removed inconsistencies
 	•	Created tenure groups, churn flags, and risk score

 ⸻

 SQL Analysis

-Folder: SQL/
+Folder: SQL:
 	•	Queries.sql
 Contains all SQL queries used for:
 	•	Data exploration
 	•	Risk score construction
 	•	Churn segmentation
 	•	Validation of Power BI metrics
 	•	README.md
 Documents all insights derived from SQL, including:
 	•	Churn patterns by tenure, contract, services
 	•	Risk score design and refinement
 	•	Feature selection decisions

 SQL was used as the primary analytical engine for logic validation and metric accuracy.

 ⸻

 Python Analysis

-Folder: Python/
+Folder: Python:
 	•	Telco_churn.ipynb

 Python was used for feature relevance validation and exploratory analysis before building the Power BI dashboard.

 Key work includes:
 	•	Computing Cramér’s V scores for all categorical variables to quantify their relationship with churn.